fairuzald/Algeo02-22027/README.md

 - **Tailwind CSS:** Utility-first CSS framework for styling.
 - **React:** JavaScript library for building user interfaces.
 - **React-Hot-Toast:** Toast notifications for React applications.

+## Concept

+### Content-Based Image Retrieval (CBIR)

+CBIR involves representing images as pixel or grayscale matrices, transformed into feature vectors for comparison.
+The application employs cosine similarity to compare feature vectors of query and dataset images.

+### CBIR with Color Parameter

+CBIR with a color parameter involves converting images to the HSV format, performing color histogram searches (global and block), and utilizing cosine similarity to compare color feature vectors.

+### CBIR with Texture Parameter

+CBIR with a texture parameter involves grayscale conversion, co-occurrence matrix creation for texture extraction, and measuring similarity between texture feature vectors using cosine similarity.

+The integration of color and texture parameters enhances CBIR accuracy and efficiency, reducing reliance on text-based or keyword searches and providing an intuitive image exploration experience.

 ## Features